twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/probsolve.md

 <figure>
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/sudoku.jpg" alt="A four column by four row Sudoku puzzle is shown.
 The top left cell contains the number 3.
 The top right cell contains the number 2.
 The bottom right cell contains the number 1.
 The bottom left cell contains the number 4.
 The cell at the intersection of the second row and the second column contains the number 4.
 The cell to the right of that contains the number 1.
 The cell below the cell containing the number 1 contains the number 2.
 The cell to the left of the cell containing the number 2 contains the number 3.">
-    <figcaption> How long did it take you to solve this sudoku puzzle?
-(You can see the answer at the end of this section.) </figcaption>
+    <figcaption> How long did it take you to solve this sudoku puzzle? </figcaption>
 </figure>

 Here is another popular type of puzzle (figure below) that challenges your spatial reasoning skills.
 Connect all nine dots with four connecting straight lines without lifting your pencil from the paper:

 <figure>
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/DotsAndLines.jpg" alt="A square shaped outline contains three rows and three columns of dots with equal space between them.">
     <figcaption> Did you figure it out?
-(The answer is at the end of this section.)
 Once you understand how to crack this puzzle, you won’t forget. </figcaption>
 </figure>

 Take a look at the “Puzzling Scales” logic puzzle below (figure below).
 Sam Loyd, a well-known puzzle master, created and refined countless puzzles throughout his lifetime (Lloyd, 1914).

 <figure>
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/SamLloyd.jpg" alt="A puzzle involving a scale is shown.
 At the top of the figure it reads: “Sam Loyds Puzzling Scales.”
 The first row of the puzzle shows a balanced scale with 3 blocks and a top on the left and 12 marbles on the right.
 Below this row it reads: “Since the scales now balance.”
 The next row of the puzzle shows a balanced scale with just the top on the left, and 1 block and 8 marbles on the right.
 Below this row it reads: “And balance when arranged this way.”
 The third row shows an unbalanced scale with the top on the left side, which is much lower than the right side.
 The right side is empty.
 Below this row it reads: “Then how many marbles will it require to balance with that top?">
-    <figcaption> What steps did you take to solve this puzzle? (again, you can read the solution at the end of this section.) </figcaption>
+    <figcaption> What steps did you take to solve this puzzle? </figcaption>
 </figure>

 ## Pitfalls to Problem Solving